The Conspiracy Money Machine: Uncovering Telegram's Conspiracy Channels and their Profit Model: Methodology

 \subsection{Conspiracy channels detection}

-We devise a methodology that combines the TGDataset and the Conspiracy Resources Dataset to find channels on Telegram related to conspiracy theories.
-The detection is performed in three steps: First, we extract and pre-process URLs from the TGDataset, then we perform the match with the resources found in the Conspiracy Resources Dataset, and finally, we use graph analysis to find clusters of conspiracy-related channels.
+We devise a methodology that combines the TGDataset and the Conspiracy Resource Dataset to find channels on Telegram related to conspiracy theories.
+The detection is performed in four steps: First, we extract and pre-process URLs from the TGDataset, and we perform the match with the resources found in the Conspiracy Resource Dataset.
+Then, we use graph analysis to find clusters of conspiracy-related channels, and, finally, we validate our results.

-\subsubsection{Data extraction and pre-processing.}
+\subsubsection{Data extraction and pre-processing}

-We parse all the messages (498,320,597) in the 120,979 TGDataset's channels and use regular expressions~\cite{chapman2016exploring} to extract all the URLs.
+We parse all the messages (498,320,597) in the 120,979 TGDataset channels and use regular expressions to extract all the URLs.
 In this way, we obtain 205,046,775 URLs, 84,809,578 of which are unique.
-A first analysis of the URLs reveals that almost 20\% (17,213,640 URLs) have been shortened using URL shortener services~\cite{antoniades2011we} such as \textit{bit.ly} (2,378,987 occurrences) or \textit{if.tt} (1,516,131 occurrences).
-Since our methodology for detecting conspiracy theories channels revolves around identifying URLs associated with conspiracies, we want to ensure we do not miss any of them because it has been shortened.
-Thus, we resolve the shorted URLs by sending a HEAD request to the shortening service using the Python Requests library~\cite{chandra2015python} collecting the final URLs.
+A first analysis of the URLs reveals that 20.2\% (17,140,343 URLs) have been shortened using URL shortener services such as \textit{bit.ly} (2,368,953 occurrences) or \textit{if.tt} (1,462,885 occurrences).
+Since our methodology for detecting conspiracy theories channels revolves around identifying URLs associated with conspiracies, we want to ensure we do not miss any of them because it has been shortened. \reviewed{Thus, between July and September 2023, we resolved the shortened URLs by sending HEAD requests to the shortening service using the Python Requests library.}